IvarBernes/puppet-module-umount_nfs/README.md

  * Ubuntu 12.04 LTS
  * Ubuntu 14.04 LTS

-Since it is a quite basic module, no issues are expected in these OS families and no check for untested OS releases is performed.
+Since it is a quite basic module, no issues are expected in these OS families and no check for untested OS families or releases is performed.

 # Parameters
 ------------